waldrain/waldrain.github.io/moniwonig.md

 - remove the rotting fragmented plastic covering the wood under the roof balcony
 - chop and stack waldrain wood

+### done 2021-05-14

+- improved sauna door; did not add blanket curtain after all

+- mounted solar panels
+- tested and discarded otto's battery
+- installed solar charge controller, inverter, FI, electricity meter, fuse
+- hooked up moni's apartment to inverter, except baking oven and washing machine

 ## todo

 ### <a name="todo-today"></a>todo today

-- mount solar panels --> analyse roof
 - move stuff from shed to waldrain depot
-- improve sauna door and add blanket curtain
+- install, fill and attach hose to water cistern beside sauna
 - attach water hose to tap on sauna water cistern
 - clear up around new cupboard in shed and start using it

+### <a name="todo-next"></a>todo next

 - remove dachvorsprung with otto

-### <a name="todo-next"></a>todo next

 - baumhaus
 - terrace around greenhouse
 - set up hot pot on the hill, make a roof somewhere